ashnarasheedDev/LoadBalancing-Docker-Containers-Using-Nginx-with-SSL/README.md

 ><b> Create Three images for Three containers so as the websites print Version 1, Version 2 and Version 3 respctively.</b>

 To build the Docker image using this Dockerfile, navigate to the directory where the Dockerfile is saved and run the following command:
-    FROM alpine:latest: Sets the base image for the Docker image as the latest version of Alpine Linux.

-    ENV FLASK_DOCUMENTROOT /var/flaskapp: Sets an environment variable FLASK_DOCUMENTROOT to specify the document root directory for the Flask application.

-    ENV FLASK_USER flask: Sets an environment variable FLASK_USER to specify the username for the Flask application user.

-    ENV FLASK_PORT 5000: Sets an environment variable FLASK_PORT to specify the port on which the Flask application will listen.

-    RUN mkdir -p $FLASK_DOCUMENTROOT: Creates the directory specified by FLASK_DOCUMENTROOT to be used as the document root.

-    RUN adduser -h $FLASK_DOCUMENTROOT -D -s /bin/sh $FLASK_USER: Adds a new user with the username specified by FLASK_USER and sets the home directory to FLASK_DOCUMENTROOT.

-    WORKDIR $FLASK_DOCUMENTROOT: Sets the working directory for subsequent commands to FLASK_DOCUMENTROOT.

-    COPY ./code/ .: Copies the contents of the ./code/ directory (the Flask application code) into the current working directory ($FLASK_DOCUMENTROOT).

-    RUN chown -R $FLASK_USER:$FLASK_USER $FLASK_DOCUMENTROOT: Changes the ownership of the files in the document root directory to the user specified by FLASK_USER.

-    RUN apk update && apk add python3 py3-pip --no-cache: Updates the Alpine package index and installs Python 3 and pip3.

-    RUN pip3 install -r requests.txt: Installs the Python dependencies listed in the requests.txt file using pip3.

-    USER $FLASK_USER: Sets the user to the one specified by FLASK_USER for subsequent commands.

-    EXPOSE $FLASK_PORT: Exposes the port specified by FLASK_PORT to allow incoming connections.

-    ENTRYPOINT ["python3"]: Specifies the entrypoint command for the container, which is python3.

-    CMD ["app.py"]: Specifies the default command to be executed when the container starts, which is python3 app.py.

-To build the Docker image using this Dockerfile, navigate to the directory where the Dockerfile is saved and run the following command:
 ```
 docker image build -t nginxflask:1 .
 ```

 Repeat for Version2 and 3

 ><b> Create a Custom network</b>

 Custom networks enable containers to communicate with each other using their container names as hostnames.

 ```
 $ docker network create flask-network
 09ec9558c3d693035ea4654c6e155d2be25c78ec8afec05886a28a4171b2b9a3
 ```

 ><b>Create 3 Backend containers using three images built</b>

 Run three Docker containers named website1, website2, and website3 based on the nginxflask image with different versions (1, 2, and 3) on the flask-network network.
 Here's a breakdown of the commands:

 docker container run --name website1 -d --network flask-network nginxflask:1: Runs a Docker container named website1 in the background (-d) using the nginxflask:1 image.
 The container is connected to the flask-network network.

 ```
 # docker container run --name website1 -d --network flask-network nginxflask:1